TiredGreenify/GreenXClient/README.md

+### A Eaglercraft Client in Beta.

+This is a client that is heavily based of Resent.
+I will be adding more features and a title screen that isn't theirs very soon.

+Resent's Read Me:
 # NOTICE: THE MAIN WEBSITE HAS BEEN TAKEN DOWN.
 USE [THIS LINK](https://reslauncher.vercel.app) FOR NOW.
 I DO NOT OWN THAT SITE.

 ## Another note: I am no longer updating the files in this repository.
 I do not have the time nor patience to update this repo every single update.
 Newest versions are in the discord